inferrd/inferrd/README.md

 ## Community support

-For general help using Inferrd, please refer to the official Inferrd documentation.
+For general help using Inferrd, please refer to the official [Inferrd documentation](https://docs.inferrd.com/).
 For additional help, you can use one this repository to open issues.

-## Entreprise Edition
+## Entreprise Support

-Are you looking for support and more advanced features such as RBAC, AutoScale, Multi-node deployments and A/B testing?
+Are you looking for support?
 [Contact us](mailto:theo@inferrd.com).

 ## Development